 Tahini is a delicious, nutty paste made from ground toasted sesame seeds.
 It’s creamy, versatile, and nutritious.
 You’ve almost definitely already tried tahini since it’s one of the main ingredients, along with chickpeas, in hummus.

-Tahini is amazing in salads and vegetable sides, but it also makes a dream team with CHOCOLATE!
-The pretty swirls of chocolate with tahini look like art and the light nuttiness of tahini truly enhances the chocolate flavor!
+Tahini is amazing in vegetable sides, but it also makes a dream combination with CHOCOLATE!
+The nutty flavor of tahini truly enhances the chocolate flavor!

 In addition to preheating the oven to 350 F, there are a few of other things I like to do first off.
 One of those things is buttering and lining an 8″ pan with parchment paper.
 It’s a good idea to leave at least an inch of excess parchment on two sides of the pan.
 You’ll be able to use it to easily lift the brownies out of the pan later on.

 It’s also a good idea to melt the butter and chocolate right away so that it has time to cool before adding it to the eggs and sugar mixture.
 You can use a double boiler for this, but I find the microwave easier.

 To make it easier/faster to melt, cut the butter into cubes and chop the chocolate.
 Combine them in a microwave-safe bowl and microwave them for 20 seconds at a time.
 Stir well in between intervals and continue until melted.

 The other thing I like to prepare is the topping.
 Tahini is super creamy and delicious as is, but it’s nice to add a little sweetness to it since we’re using it in a dessert recipe here.